 • Amazon offer people money to leave to make sure the people who stay really want to be there and aren’t just staying for financial reasons.

 • Adobe have abandoned performance reviews.
 Instead managers discuss goals and performance when needed.
 They decide how often.
 HR doesn’t control it!

 • Companies are changing how workspaces work.
 The new ASB building on Auckland’s waterfront looks and feels completely different.
 It’s light, bright and there are different spaces for different functions.
 It doesn’t feel like you’re coming into a boring office.

 • Getting moving – a Chicago financial services company has introduced treadmill desk for people to use to get some exercise at the same time.
 Several silicon valley companies now use walking meetings to stimulate different and more effective thinking than what’s achieved in a stuffy meeting room.

 • Dyson get every new employee to spend their first day making a vacuum cleaner so they see how the product is made first hand!
 Other technology companies have every new employee including senior managers spend a week as contact centre operators to hear what real customers are saying about the company.

 • Flexible working and collaboration – companies are able to now bring global teams together and provide flexibility for working.
 US company Decision Toolbox have 100 employees, who all work remotely across the US!
 In 2002 when the company started they couldn’t afford an office.
 Now they have pods and regional on line hubs to build teamwork but still all work remotely.

-These examples are just the tip of the iceberg!
-We will be discussing and sharing more of these at the HR Game Changer but it’s clear that it’s not about money or perks.
 If we really want to create workplaces where we love to spend time, we need to think differently and not just stick some values up on the wall (which still happens in many companies) or focus on perks.